Gatorade Zero: Analyzing Its Suitability for Diabetics, Hydration, & Weight Management

 Many of the various ingredients, such as citric acid, can be found in a myriad of other foods, but a majority of items seen on a Gatorade label are used in such small amounts that they have little to no effect on a person’s health.

 The FDA requires ingredient lists to be ordered starting with the ingredient that is most prevalent.
 When it comes to Gatorade Zero products, the first ingredient is water, which means that these beverages have more water in them than any other additive.
 While there is no exact literature on how much water is in Gatorade Zero, years ago, it was found that Diet Coke was made up of 99% water.
-With that information, one can assume that a majority of a Gatorade Zero is, in fact, water.8
+With that information, one can assume that a majority of a Gatorade Zero is, in fact, water.11

 Do Artificial Sweeteners Impact Blood Sugar or Insulin?

-Is Gatorade Zero Good for Weight Loss?
+Gatorade Zero: Is It Good for Weight Loss?

 A topless man with a tattoo on his chest and shoulder chugs a sports drink from a clear bottle in a dimly lit studio.

-Source: StephaneHachey via Canva.com14
+Source: StephaneHachey via Canva.com13

 The nutrition data for the 28 ounce version of each variety of Gatorade shows that there is 0 fat and 2 or less carbs.
 Regardless of what diet plan someone is following, Gatorade Zero should fit without harming it.
 Even the Gatorade Zero with Protein should be easy to add into a day’s macros even though its nutritional profile is higher than that of the classic, packet, and pod versions.